 This can help you improve relationships both professional and personal.
 It can increase your ability to problem solve because it amplifies your empathy for others and fine tunes your ability to see things from a different perspective.

 Giving yourself credit is a hard habit to form but one well worth the effort for your own well being and those around you.
 You can start just by trying to teach it to someone, by repeating this information you increase the likelihood that you will remember to give yourself some recognition in the days ahead.
 Let’s face it, if you can not see how wonderful you are it makes it that much harder for others to see it too.

 Take Some Me Time, not Just Mom Time

 So many moms claim that they take time for themselves, but do they?
 A cup of coffee or an uninterrupted phone call does not qualify as me-time—that is mom-time.
 It’s a nice break, but it is not quality time with one’s self that can fully recharge our batteries.
 This is often the result of guilt over leaving the kids, house, pets and other responsibilities to a parenting partner or a sitter.

-Taking time for ourself allows us to de-stress and put our best foot forward for our family and ourself.
-The first step is to remind ourself that we cannot control everything that happens while we are gone.
+Taking time for ourselves allows us to de-stress and put our best foot forward for our family and ourselves.
+The first step is to remind ourselves that we cannot control everything that happens while we are gone.
 Life will continue, and it will be okay.
 The second step is to do something that we Love.
 Go to a movie, go on a hike, go shopping alone.
 Do something that is either relaxing or exciting.